joembedded/Open-SDI12-Blue/README.md

 Some Facts about SDI12:
 - SDI12 is a very simple protocol, mainly designed for Ultra-Low-Power Meteorolocical and Hydrological Sensors
 - It is a simple 3-wire Bus and allows up to 10 (optionally 64) sensor nodes with 500 mtr. total cable length
-- Although SDI12 is now available in V1.4, V1.3 is still sufficient for almost all needs (Simply ignore Chapters 5 and 6 in the Specs)
+- Although SDI12 is now available in V1.4, V1.3 is still sufficient for almost all needs (simply ignore Chapters 5 and 6 in the Specs)
-- SDI12 communicates in a human readable format
+- SDI12 communicates in a human readable format, a CRC16 can be used optionally
 - Own Commands can be added very easily (e.g. for Calibration Coeffients)
+- The Open-SDI12-Blue Hardware works from 2.8V(!) to 14V Supply (originally SDI12 requires 9.6V to 14V Supply)
 - SDI12 was first released in 1988 and is free to use

 # Sponsors #